 - Organizational Independence and Permanency

 - Self-determination of Research Agendas

 - Policy Focus (Output is Policy- and Politically-Relevant Knowledge)

 - Public Purpose (Social Orientation or Purpose)

 - Expertise and Professionalism

-- Organizational Yield or Output59
+- Organizational Yield or Output63

 BRC tends to be a "think-and-do" organization, a new trend in the development of think tanks.
-60
+64 positions in UNDP and beyond 62 Stone, D., & Denham, A. (2004).
+Think tank traditions: policy research and the politics of ideas.
+Manchester; New York

 BRC combines independent research activities with consultancy services for its clients, which is common for think tanks in the RBEC region.
-61
+65